 There are many ways these days to find out about projects on your own.
-There are open calls listed in Backstage and plenty of resources on the Internet.
-While your potential rep will work hard for you in securing auditions, there may be times when you find something that he or she does not know about it.
+There are open calls listed in Backstage and plenty of resources on the internet.
+While your potential rep will work hard for you in securing auditions, there may be times when you find something that he or she does not know about.
 Ask how they like to handle this.
 What about student films?
 Find out if they are open to you pursuing these leads on your own.
 Remember you are part of the team, and it’s nice to know they are a team player.

-- Do you recommend photographers, acting, voice or dance teachers?
+- Do you recommend photographers, acting, voice, or dance teachers?

 We also suggest this bonus question:

 Many agents decide to freelance with actors, while others require you to sign an exclusivity agreement.
-Freelancing allows you to work with multiple agents at the same time, but it can also mean that you’re on the backburner, as compared to an agency’s signed clients.
+Freelancing allows you to work with multiple agents at the same time, but it can also mean that you’re on the back burner, as compared to an agency’s signed clients.
 Ask your potential rep their thoughts: if they freelance, and if so, for how long.
 Some agents decide to freelance with clients on a trial basis to see if they’d like to sign with you down the road.
 Others freelance indefinitely.

-Call to let your agent know how an audition went, by all means—just not at six in the morning!
-Keep correspondence limited to between work hours.
+Respect that your agent has a life: By all means, call to let your agent know how an audition went—just not at six in the morning!
+Keep correspondence limited to work hours.

-“A top agent who signs you in the early days of your career can also drop you,” says Gilliss.
-“And I’ve seen this happen often.
-A young actor gets a small part in a major film with stars and gets signed to a celebrity agency, such as William Morris Endeavor or Creative Artists Agency.
+“A top agent who signs you in the early days of your career can also drop you.
+I’ve seen it happen often,” says Gilliss.
+“A young actor gets a small part in a major film with stars and gets signed to a celebrity agency, such as William Morris Endeavor or Creative Artists Agency.
 They’re riding high, and six months later, the film is forgotten, no new film or bookings have come up, and the agency drops you.
 Your 15 minutes of glory are over and you’re back on the street looking for a showcase and a new agent.
 Ouch!”